JaydenM-C/AusErdle/README.md

 The English lexicon for this project was adapted from the [BEEP Dictionary](https://www.openslr.org/14/).
 From over 250,000 words recorded in the dictionary, I extracted about 30.6k that met the criterion of being 5 phonemes long.
 This is the list of valid guesses.

-To weed out the junky/bullshit words and keep the game reasonably solveable, I used [frequency data from the British National Corpus](https://ucrel.lancs.ac.uk/bncfreq/) to select a much smaller subset of the more frequent 5-phoneme words and used this to create a list of possible answers.
+To weed out the junky/bullshit words and keep the game reasonably solvable, I used [frequency data from the British National Corpus](https://ucrel.lancs.ac.uk/bncfreq/) to select a much smaller subset of the more frequent 5-phoneme words and used this to create a list of possible answers.
 For now, I've included all possible parts of speech, but I may revisit this decision later (feel free to give feedback on this).

 Big cheers to all those who have created and maintained these free, open-source resources, without which this game would not be possible.